 Winterizing the Aqua-Hot system will prevent damage to the domestic hot water loop.
 This copper tubing must be completely drained of water prior to storing the heater in freezing temperatures.
 To winterize the Aqua-Hot system, the domestic water storage tank must be fully drained and the demand water pump’s suction line must be disconnected.
 Using a piece of hose, one end of the hose is attached to the suction side of the demand water pump and the other end of the hose is placed into two gallons of RV antifreeze.
 Each interior and exterior faucet should be opened and closed, one at a time, until only antifreeze is present.
 The hose is then removed and the demand pump’s suction line is reconnected.
 All power supplies are then disconnected.

 Monthly maintenance consists of visually checking the coolant levels in the expansion tank.

 The 67/33 solution of water and antifreeze should stay at an appropriate level use a refractometer to determine your boiler antifreeze to water ratio.
 This inspection should only be performed when the Aqua-Hot system is heated.
 Adding solution to a cold tank will result in overflow as the Aqua-Hot heats up.
-Operating the diesel burner or electric heating element without the water and antifreeze solution will cause serious damage to the heater.
+Operating the diesel burner or electric RV heating element without the water and antifreeze solution will cause serious damage to the heater.